 Jobseekers Allowance

-Jobseekers Allowance is available in either contribution-based or income-based form.
+New Style Jobseekers Allowance is a contribution-based benefit.
 Contribution-based JSA depends on the National Insurance payments that you have made over the course of the previous two years.
-If you have worked full-time and made your full NI contributions for the previous two years, you will receive contribution-based JSA for the full period - currently set at 182 days.
-Contribution-based JSA is paid at a rate of £51.85 per week for those aged 16-24, and £65.45 for those aged over 25.
+If you have worked full-time and made your full NI contributions for the previous two years, you will receive New Style JSA for the full period - currently set at 182 days.
+New Style JSA is paid at a rate of £72.90 per week for those aged under 25, and £92.05 for those aged 25 and over.

 Income Support

-If you are unemployed because you are unable to work (for example because you are sick, a carer or a single parent), you may qualify for Income Support.
-This benefit is entirely means-tested, and is available to those aged between 16 and 59 with savings of less than £16,000.
+If you are unemployed because you are unable to work (for example because you are sick or a carer), you cannot claim Income Support as it was abolished on 1 April 2026.
+You may need to apply for Universal Credit or other benefits depending on your circumstances.
+Income Support no longer exists for new claims as it was abolished on 1 April 2026.
 You must also be working less than 16 hours per week.
 You local Job Centre Plus will be able to advise you on how much you may be entitled to.

 Housing Benefit

-Housing Benefit is available to those who need help paying their rent.
+Housing Benefit is no longer available to most working-age people who need help paying their rent.
+New working-age claimants must apply for the housing element of Universal Credit instead.
+Housing Benefit is still available for pensioners and some people in supported accommodation.
 Each area of the country has a fixed maximum level of Housing Benefit to which you might be entitled.
 This is reviewed monthly in line with rental price changes.
 Your circumstances will dictate what proportion of this figure you are entitled to.
 Again, you will not qualify if you have more than £16,000 in savings.
 There is a significant amount of help available to those who are unemployed; consecutive Budgets have seen increases in the rates of redundancy pay.

 If you find yourself unemployed, you should remember that there is no shame in claiming that to which you are entitled.
 You have been, or will be, a taxpayer, and the state is there to support you.
 Read more in our redundancy category.